mrneo240/cglm/README.md

 - easing functions
 - curves
 - curve interpolation helpers (S*M*C, deCasteljau...)
-- helpers to convert cglm types to Apple's simd library to pass cglm types to Metal GL without packing them on both sides
-- and others...
+- and other...

 <hr />

-You have two option to call a function/operation: inline or library call (link) Almost all functions are marked inline (always_inline) so compiler will probably inline.
+You have two option to call a function/operation: inline or library call (link) Almost all functions are marked inline (always_inline) so compiler probably will inline.
 To call pre-compiled version, just use `glmc_` (c stands for 'call') instead of `glm_`.

 ```C